-2.14.1 Following successful completion of the checks outlined above, the DIP Applicant and the relevant Code Bodies shall be informed that DIP On-Boarding is complete.
+2.15.1 Following successful completion of the checks outlined above, the DIP Applicant and the relevant Code Bodies shall be informed that DIP On-Boarding is complete.

-2.14.2 DIP Applicants that are also undergoing Industry Code Qualification shall not proceed further with this process until the relevant Code Bodies have informed the DIP Manager that Industry Code Qualification is complete.
+2.15.2 DIP Applicants that are also undergoing Industry Code Qualification (outside of MHHS Qualification) shall not proceed further with this process until the relevant Code Bodies have informed the DIP Manager that Industry Code Qualification is complete.

-2.14.3 DIP Applicants that are not undergoing Industry Code Qualification, and DIP Applicants that have completed Industry Code Qualification (and the Code Body has informed the DIP Manager to that effect) will be moved to the Production Environment.
+2.15.3 DIP Applicants that are not undergoing Industry Code Qualification, and DIP Applicants that have completed Industry Code Qualification (and the Code Body has informed the DIP Manager to that effect) will be moved to the Production Environment.
 However, prior to moving to the Production Environment, the DIP Manager shall confirm that the information provided as part of DIP On-Boarding remains correct.